or scroll for handy tips and a little nostalgia.

 Dates, walnuts and rosewater come together in this layered slice to create something that’s definitely greater than the sum of its parts.

-Aussie Date Slice (with a middle eastern twist)
+Aussie Date and Walnut Slice (with a middle eastern twist)

 Given my love for date slice, I was determined to make this recipe a winner.